castacks/earthrovers_ros/README.md

 - OSRF's rocker ([installation instructions](https://github.com/osrf/rocker?tab=readme-ov-file#debians-recommended))

-Note: rocker is not *absolutely* necessary--but **greatly** simplifies the process of running a container with all the options you usually want.

 ## Development Container Setup
 If you are looking to make changes / contribute to this package, you can save yourself a ton of headache by working in a development container.